Automated Escape Rooms: How They Run With No Game Master

 • It self-guides the players.
 Groups move through the story on their own; no operator needs to be in the room or watching a screen.

 • Quick reset.
-Resetting between groups is fast and simple, so one person can turn rooms over between sessions.
+Resetting between groups is fast and simple, so one person can turn rooms over between sessions in 2-3 minutes.

 • Staff: one host can cover several rooms instead of one game master per room – often the difference between a thin margin and a healthy one.